MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis: Experiment

 \textbf{Datasets.} We assess the effectiveness of our agent framework on the test set described in Table \ref{tab:dataset_statistics}, which comprises 561 cases.
 These include 315 normal cases, 56 cases of mood disorders, and 190 cases of other mental disorders.
 Cases without mental disorders contain only scale data and no medical records, whereas the remaining cases include both medical records and scale data.
 All cases are derived from real clinical data collected from our corporate hospital, ensuring the evaluation reflects practical diagnostic scenarios.

-\textbf{Baselines.} To evaluate the effectiveness of our agent, we compare it against four baseline LLMs: LLaMA3-8B-Instruct~\citep{grattafiori2024llama3herdmodels}, Mistral-7B-Instruct-v0.3~\citep{jiang2023mistral7b}, GPT-4o (gpt-4o-2024-08-06)~\citep{achiam2023gpt}, DeepSeek-V3~\citep{liu2024deepseek}.
+\textbf{Baselines.} To evaluate the effectiveness of our agent, we compare it against five baseline LLMs: LLaMA3-8B-Instruct~\citep{grattafiori2024llama3herdmodels}, Mistral-7B-Instruct-v0.3~\citep{jiang2023mistral7b}, GPT-4o (gpt-4o-2024-08-06)~\citep{achiam2023gpt}, DeepSeek-V3~\citep{liu2024deepseek}, and medgemma-27b-text-it~\citep{sellergren2025medgemma}.
 Each LLM is provided with a standardized input consisting of: (1) A combined medical record, presented as a unified narrative.
 (2) A summary of scale test results, listing the client's scores across multiple psychological scales along with their clinical implications.
 The LLMs are prompted to determine whether the client has a mood disorder (including depression or bipolar disorder) and to provide a structured explanation in JSON format.
 An example of the prompt used for baseline models is shown in Figure \ref{fig:baseline_prompt_example}.

-\textbf{Hyperparameters.} For each model, we employ default parameter settings, utilizing official models for open-source LLMs obtained from Hugging Face or the API from the official website.
+\textbf{Hyperparameters.} The retrieval number $k$ for Angel.D and Angel.C is set to $k=5$ by default.
+For each model, we employ default parameter settings, utilizing official models for open-source LLMs obtained from Hugging Face or the API from the official website.
 These testing procedures take place on a computational infrastructure consisting of two NVIDIA A800 Tensor Core GPUs, equipped with 80GB of memory.

 \textbf{Evaluation Metrics.} Following previous methods~\citep{farruque2024depression}, we utilize Recall, Accuracy (ACC), Matthews Correlation Coefficient (MCC)~\citep{matthews1975comparison}, and Macro F1 to evaluate the performance of various versions of MoodAngels and baseline LLMs on the mood disorder diagnosis.